There are countless lawn mowers out there on the market.

 (If you want a self-propelled mower, you should read our epic guide about the best self-propelled lawn mower under $350 – good deals and easy mowing!)

-- Dual blades offer better cut quality, superior mulching and bagging capabilities
+- TWIN BLADES - offer better cut quality, superior mulching, and bagging capabilities

 What this lawn mower lacks in voltage makes up for in variety.